litestar-org/litestar/docs/usage/10-plugins/0-plugins-intro.md

 Starlite supports extension through plugins, which allow for the following:

+1. Updating the [Starlite](../0-the-starlite-app/0-the-starlite-app.md) application instance during the init process.
-1. Serialization and deserialization of non-pydantic based 3rd party classes.
+2. Serialization and deserialization of non-pydantic based 3rd party classes.
-2. Automatic OpenAPI schema creation for 3rd party classes.
+3. Automatic OpenAPI schema creation for 3rd party classes.

-In other words, plugins allow for the parsing and validation of incoming data using non-pydantic classes, while still retaining the type safety, parsing and validation of pydantic.
+Thus, plugins allow for a wide range of actions - from registering middleware to the parsing and validation of incoming data using non-pydantic classes.
 Additionally, they allow for seamless serialization and schema generation.

 ## Creating Plugins

 A plugin is a class that implements the `starlite.plugins.base.PluginProtocol`.

-To create a plugin, subclass the `PluginProtocol` and pass to it the base class for which the plugin is for as a generic argument.
-You should then implement the following methods specified by the protocol:
+If you wish to support the serialization and deserialization of none-pydantic classes, you need to implement the following methods specified by the:

 ```python
 from typing import Type, Any, Dict